huangyingw/Leetcode-Python/README.md

   - Binary Indexed Tree
 - (303) Range Sum Query - Immutable
   - Given an integer array nums, find the sum of the elements between indices i and j (i ≤ j), inclusive.
+- (304) Range Sum Query 2D - Immutable
+  - Given a 2D matrix matrix, find the sum of the elements inside the rectangle defined by its upper left corner (row1, col1) and lower right corner (row2, col2).

 ## String Manipulation